onlime/policyd-rate-guard/README.md

 # PolicydRateGuard

+A slick sender rate limit policy daemon for Postfix, written in Python.

+©2023 by [Onlime GmbH](https://www.onlime.ch/) – Your Swiss webhosting provider living the "no BS" philosophy!

-## Production Install
+## Production INSTALL

-### Prerequisites
+### Requirements

 You need a running MySQL/MariaDB server and a running Postfix server with SASL auth to use this daemon.
+It might work under lower versions, but it was tested under the following:

+- Postfix 3.5+
+- MySQL 8.0+
+- Python 3.9+

+In addition to MySQL/MariaDB, it also supports Sqlite3, but this is currently untested.

 ### Setup